Ajax (programming)

-Ajax (also AJAX /ˈeɪdʒæks/; short for "asynchronous JavaScript + XML") is a set of web development techniques that uses various web technologies on the client-side to create asynchronous web applications.
-With Ajax, web applications can send and retrieve data from a server asynchronously (in the background) without interfering with the display and behaviour of the existing page.
+Asynchronous JavaScript and XML, usually referred to as Ajax (sometimes capitalized AJAX, /ˈeɪdʒæks/) is a set of web development techniques that uses various asynchronous web technologies on the client-side to create web applications.
+With Ajax, web applications can send and retrieve data from a server asynchronously (in the background) without interfering with the display and behavior of the existing page.
 By decoupling the data interchange layer from the presentation layer, Ajax allows web pages and, by extension, web applications, to change content dynamically without the need to reload the entire page.
-In practice, modern implementations commonly utilize JSON instead of XML.
+In practice, modern implementations commonly return JSON instead of XML; and can return anything, e.g. HTML when used with htmx.